-Management functionality at the infrastructure level is provided by OASIS WSDM, which is expected to become a key standard for manageability across the IT landscape.
-WSDM is developing separate documents to address management of Web services (MOWS) [MOWS] and management using Web services (MUWS) [MUWS part 1][MUWS part 2].
-MUWS provides the base manageability model, i.e., how to represent resources, plus basic manageability functions that are common to the OGSA, such as state representation and operations, and relationships among resources.
+On the WSRF Basic Profile, management functionality at the infrastructure level is envisioned to use OASIS WSDM, which is expected to become a key standard for manageability across the IT landscape.
+WSDM has separate documents to address management of Web services (MOWS) [MOWS] and management using Web services (MUWS) [MUWS part 1][MUWS part 2].
+MUWS provides the base manageability model, i.e., how to represent resources, plus basic manageability functions that are common to the OGSA, such as state and status representation, events, metrics, and relationships among resources.
 MOWS provides the generic manageability interface to manage the services in an OGSA Grid.

-As for resource models, CIM is currently under consideration as the resource model to be used in OGSA.
-Due to its breadth and extensibility, CIM can be used in the management tasks of multiple OGSA capabilities such as security, execution management, self-management, etc.
+As for information models, modifications and extensions to CIM as well as a set of CIM profiles are under consideration.
+Due to its breadth and extensibility, CIM can be used in the management tasks of multiple OGSA capabilities such as security, execution management, self-management, etc. CIM can also be used over different Basic Profiles, improving the unification of OGSA.